shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 7: Recursion/Step 7.2: Subsequences Pattern/Combination Sum II.md

 - optimized - sort array first (make a copy for leaving input untouched) - this way we ensure sorted
 - now, assume array is of form `[1, 1, 1, 2, 2]`
 - when choosing the current element for the subsequence, we only need to select the first 1st 1 or 1st 2 i.e. no point of ignoring the 1st 1 and selecting the second 1 - we end up generating duplicates this way
+- so, for 1, 4 combinations are there - no 1s, 1, 1 1, 1 1 1. so, for all the last 3 cases, we always use the first 1
 - this way, we ensure unique subsequences
 - at every step, we try picking the element all elements between startIdx to end
 - if we pick an element, we try generating all subsequences such that the next element can be anything from that idx + 1 to the end of the list